c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 # SmartBackpackIOT
-Services writen in Python for Raspberry Pi to handle sensor data and communication with Android App.
+Services written in Python for Raspberry Pi to handle sensor data and communication with Android App.

 ## Software Architecture of SmartBackpackIOT
 ![software architecture](https://github.com/c0j0s/SmartBackpack/blob/master/Documentations/2_iot_software_architecture.jpeg)

 ## Components of SmartBackpackIOT
-The BT, Sensor and Service monitor processes will startup automatically on boot.
+The BT, Sensor and Service monitor processes will start-up automatically on boot.

 BT Service:
-A bluetooth service that is responsible for communicating with the Android companion app.
+A Bluetooth service that is responsible for communicating with the Android companion app.

 Sensor Service:
 Responsible for handling sensor readings.